Skip to main content

 Why are they useful

-Using many proxy servers at once is useful when trying to circumvent the rate limiting behaviour of web services, so when the IP of a proxy server gets banned you can switch to another server and the web service will not be able to tell that the request is coming from the same origin because it is being proxied through a proxy server.
+Using many proxy servers at once is useful when trying to circumvent the rate-limiting behavior of web services, so when the IP of a proxy server gets banned you can switch to another server and the web service will not be able to tell that the request is coming from the same origin because it is being proxied through a proxy server.

 INFO

-Web services have other ways to fingerprint you, not only your IP address, so this technique alone only works for web services with basic rate limiting capabilities.
-Nevertheless, this is usually the base for more advanced techniques, so proxies are widely used in the fields of web scraping and penetration testing.
+Web services have other ways to fingerprint you, not only your IP address, so this technique alone only works for web services with basic rate-limiting capabilities.
+Nevertheless, this is usually the basis for more advanced techniques, so proxies are widely used in the fields of web scraping and penetration testing.

 Types of proxies